Data Sketching and Stacking: A Confluence of Two Strategies for Predictive Inference in Gaussian Process Regressions with High-Dimensional Features: Analysis of Outdoor Air Pollution Data

-We will apply the proposed approach and compare it with relevant competitors in the analysis of air quality using multi-band satellite images over time (see Section 1.1).
-The air quality dataset consists of measurements taken at the EPA federal reference monitor in Las Vegas, Nevada, spanning almost daily measurements, sometimes with multiple readings in a day, from January 2019 to July 2022.
+We will apply the proposed approach and compare it with relevant competitors in the analysis of air quality using multi-band satellite images over time for 30 different cities in the USA.
+For each city, the dataset consists of almost daily air quality measurements from EPA federal reference monitors, sometimes with multiple readings in a day, collected between January 2019 and July 2022.
+We only consider data in this interval, since the data for dates prior to 2019 are sparse in many locations.
 This results in $1667$ air quality measurements, as depicted in the first row of Figure~\ref{fig:pmfrm}.
-For each air quality sample, multi-band satellite images covering the location of the air quality monitor have been acquired, including four wavelength bands: blue, green, red, and near-infrared.
-The left panel of Figure~\ref{fig:imgs} displays a near-infrared image on a representative day.
-These data were obtained from Planet using version 1 of their PlanetScope instrument~\citep{team2017planet}.
-Notably, multi-band satellite imagery data are easily obtainable, whereas the installation of monitors measuring air quality is expensive.
-Hence, a key scientific goal is to predict air quality readings given the high-dimensional multi-band images.
-To achieve this, at each time point, the $128 \times 128 = 16384$ pixels of the four bands of the multi-band images are vectorized and concatenated into a $65536$ dimensional vector.
+For each air quality reading, corresponding multi-band satellite images (blue, green, red, and near-infrared) were obtained from Planet’s PlanetScope instrument~\citep{team2017planet}.
+Since installing air quality monitors is costly, a key goal is to predict air quality using the high-dimensional multi-band images.
+At each time point, the $128\times 128 = 16384$ pixels from the four bands are vectorized into a $65536$-dimensional vector.

-Although the vectorized images are $p$ dimensional, the estimated intrinsic dimension (ID) for the images is $4.18$ with a standard error of $0.1$, determined using the two-nearest neighbor (NN) method \citep{facco2017estimating}.
-This indicates that the high-dimensional vectorized images lie on a lower-dimensional manifold, motivating the application of our proposed SkGP approach to this data.
+Although the images are high-dimensional, their intrinsic dimension (ID) determined using the two-nearest neighbor (NN) method \citep{facco2017estimating} is much lower.
+For example, the estimated ID for Las Vegas is $4.18$ with a standard error of $0.1$, suggesting the vectorized image predictors lie on a lower-dimensional manifold, making it ideal for SkGP.
+Out of the $1667$ samples, every fourth sample is used for testing, leaving $n=1334$ training samples and $n_{new}=333$ test samples.